DICE: Data-Efficient Clinical Event Extraction with Generative Models: Experiments in the Clinical Domain

 \mypar{Evaluation metrics.} We follow previous EE works and report precision, recall and F1 scores for the following four tasks.
-1) Trigger Identification: a trigger is correctly identified if it matches the ground truth span.
-2) Trigger Classification: a trigger is classified if it is correctly identified and its predicted \textit{event type} matches the ground truth event type.
-3) Argument Identification: an argument of an event is correctly identified if it matches the ground truth span.
-4) Argument Classification: an argument of an event is classified if it correctly identified and its predicted \textit{argument role} matches the ground truth event type. \mypar{Baselines.} We benchmark the performance of the recent EE models on the \dataname dataset, please refer to \appref{appendix:baselines} for reproduction details.
-The baseline models are:
+1) Trigger Identification: identified trigger span is correct.
+2) Trigger Classification: identified trigger is correct and its predicted \textit{event type} is correct.
+3) Argument Identification: identified argument span is correct.
+4) Argument Classification: identified event argument is correct and its predicted \textit{argument role} is also correct.